kristian-lange-tw/JATOS_docs/pages/jatos.js-Reference.md

 ### `jatos.log(logMsg)`

-Logs an msg in the log of the JATOS installation.
+Logs an message in the log on the JATOS server.

 * _param {String} logMsg_ - The messages to be logged